PairZhu/CommandSuggest-MCDR/README.en.md

 1. Download the latest version of McdrCmdSuggest from [Modrinth](https://modrinth.com/mod/mcdrcmdsuggest) or [GitHub Releases](https://github.com/PairZhu/McdrCmdSuggest/releases).
 2. Place the downloaded jar file into the `mods` folder of your Minecraft server.
-3. Install the corresponding MCDR plugin on the server (needs to be installed separately).
+3. Install this plugin on the server using `!!MCDR plugin install command_suggest`.
 4. Restart the server.